Indian Entrepreneurs: The 10 Greatest Businessmen of India

 - Tata Power - India's largest private electric power company.

 JRD Tata was an aviator and was India's first licensed pilot.
 He set up India's first commercial airline company known as Tata Airlines in 1932 which was rechristened as Air India in 1946 and is now India's national airline.
 For his achievement in business, he was awarded the highest civilian award of India: Bharat Ratna.

 8. Kailash Chandra Mahindra (1894 – 1963)

 K.C.
 Mahindra was born in 1894 in the Punjab, the second of nine children.
-After studying at Cambridge, he worked at Messrs.
-Martin & Company editing INDIA and the Hindustan Review.
+After studying at Cambridge, for a brief while he worked at Messrs.
+Martin & Company editing monthly magazines INDIA and the Hindustan Review.

 In 1946, he moved to Bombay to found Mahindra & Mohammed, which became an industrial powerhouse in many sectors of the economy.
-One of the founder was his brother Jagdish Chandra Mahindra and the other one was his close friend Ghulam Mohammad.
-But after India's partition Ghulam Mohammad went to Pakistan and the company was renamed as Mahindra and Mahindra.He was also director of RBI, Air India, Hindustan Steel, and Chairman of the Indian Aluminum Company.
+One of the founders was his brother Jagdish Chandra Mahindra and the other one was his close friend Ghulam Mohammad.
+But after India's partition, Ghulam Mohammad went to Pakistan and the company was renamed as Mahindra and Mahindra.He was also director of RBI, Air India, Hindustan Steel, and Chairman of the Indian Aluminium Company.

 If J.C Mahindra was the dreamer then K.C Mahindra was the implementer.
 K.C Mahindra was known for his micro-approach to everything and was a great executor.

 Verghese Kurien used his entrepreneurial skills to enrich not only himself but also all of India.
 The “Father of the White Revolution,” Kurien planned and implemented Operation Flood, the world’s largest agricultural development program, which turned India into the world’s largest milk producer.
 He helped make dairy farming a self-sufficient and sustaining industry.